melviniwamoto/melviniwamoto.github.io/essays/intellij-ent-design.md

 ---
 ### The creation of a problem

-When our journey in programming begins we are taught to add descriptive text to any commands or variables with their purposes.
+When our journey in programming begins we are taught to add descriptive text to any functions or variables.

 ```diff
 - // *Inaccurate Description*